pestrela/music/traktor/README.md

 # TL;DR version

-My biggest **Pioneer** reason is big jogwheels.
+My biggest **Laptop** reasons are not having to manage USB sticks, and it has much more features than standalone.\
-My biggest **Laptop** reason is not having to maintain USB sticks.
+My biggest **DDJ-1000** reason is big jogwheels.\
-My biggest **Traktor** reason is not having to build playlists, and use OS folders instead.
+My biggest **Traktor** reason is using my OS folders as "playlists", its effects and its advanced mapping possibilities.

-# Start here first
+# About this Knowledge Base

 This page contains my DJ knowledge base.
 It covers dozens of questions that I've answered over the years in forums and Facebook groups.